 Larger valves installed in the more common small valve heads.

 NOTE: Guys, please be aware I did not invent this mod.
 The first I heard about this was in Bill Fishers book "How to Hotrod Corvair Engines" back in the mid 70's.
 I could not afford a set of 140 heads back then so I added the bigger valves Bill Thomas had installed in his performance heads in the 1960's.
 This idea faded with the release of the 140 heads.
-I'm just providing a performance mod for guys that don't want to mess with 4 carburators, dual exhaust, having to locate 140 sheetmetal, etc. This is an awesome upgrade for the person who needs to have their heads rebuilt.
+I'm just providing a performance mod for guys that don't want to mess with 4 carburetors, dual exhaust, having to locate 140 sheetmetal, etc. This is an awesome upgrade for the person who needs to have their heads rebuilt.
 The great thing is the engine will retain a totally stock look but be much more enjoyable to drive.

 Now you can have much better low and mid range power while using the more common small valve heads.
 High performance small valve heads include our welded (step removed) combustion chambers, bigger high press valve seats, new bronze guides, larger stainless exhaust and steel intake valves with hard chromed stems, new valve keepers.
 I also remove cooling fin flash.